NavDasa/Kubernetes/README.md

 Kubernetes setup and Configurations:

 1. Packages and Dependencies:
-     First thing we have to download ntp service in all of our Master and Minions(Nodes).
+      1. First thing we have to download ntp service in all of our Master and Minions(Nodes).

-      1. yum install -y ntp
+               yum install -y ntp
+      2. We have to enable & start the ntpd services.

-      2. systemctl enable ntpd && systemctl start ntpd && systemctl status ntpd
+               systemctl enable ntpd && systemctl start ntpd && systemctl status ntpd

       3. vim /etc/hosts

              # Paste the IP address & name of the Nodes in order to communicate.